 More than YI's other security cameras, this camera's greatest strength is numbers:

 - Two for the price of a Ring Indoor Cam

-- Four for the price of a Reolink Argus 3 Pro
+- Five for the price of a Reolink Argus 3 Pro

-- Six for the price of an Arlo Pro 4
+- Eight for the price of an Arlo Pro 4

-- 10 for the price of a Google Nest Cam Indoor IQ
+- Seven for the price of a Google Nest Cam (Battery)

-YI sells two other cameras for less than $30 that are about the same as the YI Home Camera 3:
+YI sells another camera for less than $30 that's about the same as the YI Home Camera 1080p:

 The Kami Doorbell Camera helps watch over your porch for guests and packages.
 A unique thing about this doorbell is that you can pre-record quick responses for visitors.
 Most other doorbell cameras with quick responses don't have custom recordings but use preset options instead.

 We love that this camera has a wide 160º field of view—comparable to that of other video doorbells.
 The video is just as crisp as other Kami cameras, though we had some trouble at first switching it out of night vision mode during the day.